 RMS Voltage Variation Analysis

 PQDA can build ITIC Charts, CBEMA Charts, and SEMI F47 Charts, and custom charts that overlay multiple curves.
 Measurements from each meter can be plotted optionally in a different color.
-Because PQDA’s rms variation analysis algorithm involves temporal aggregation of multiple events occurring in close in time, users see the event that resulted in a particular voltage magnitude and duration, and any other events that occurred around the same time at that location.
+Because PQDA’s rms variation analysis algorithm involves temporal aggregation of multiple events occurring closely in time, users see the event that resulted in a particular voltage magnitude and duration, along with any other events that occurred around the same time at that location.

 Internet Accessibility via PQWeb

 PQView can provide data and reports via the Internet or company intranet.
 Through PQWeb, also available from Electrotek Concepts, a server runs PQView data analysis tasks and allows you to access and view the results using any web browser.
 With this software, PQView becomes a multi-platform application, able to work across otherwise incompatible operating systems.

 - Radial and network fault location

 - Compliance with international and national power quality standards including EuroNorm EN 50160, the Colombian Energy and Gas Regulatory Commission (CREG 024), and the Norwegian Water Resources and Energy Directorate (NVE 1557)

 - Power quality event log correlation with SCADA operation logs